When it comes to investing in the stock market, there are countless investing apps to choose from.

 Acorns Spend also has a built-in feature called Smart Deposit that allows you to follow the age-old wisdom of paying yourself first by taking a portion of your income and putting it directly into investments before you even see it.

 For $1 per month, you get the Acorns Core investing platform.

-There are no account minimums for Acorns, so you can open an account and get started with any amount of money.
+There is a $5 minimum for Acorns, so you can open an account and get started with a very small amount of money.
 This makes Acorns highly accessible to new investors who don't have a lot to begin investing with.